normidar/api_core/README.md

-# api_core
+# api_http

 A comprehensive HTTP API client library for Dart, designed to provide a clean and type-safe interface for making HTTP requests with support for various content types and mocking capabilities.

 ## Description

-`api_core` is a part of the Coin Galaxy project that provides a robust HTTP client implementation with the following key features:
+`api_http` is a part of the Coin Galaxy project that provides a robust HTTP client implementation with the following key features:

 - **Type-safe HTTP methods**: GET, POST, PUT, DELETE, HEAD
 - **Multiple content type support**: JSON, HTML, binary files, text, multipart form data